MAST @ FIU Biscayne Bay Campus

 MAST@FIU Biscanye Bay Campus, also known as MAST@FIU, and MAST@ FIU BBC, is a public magnet secondary school.
-The school is located in North Miami, Florida, on Florida International University's Biscayne Bay Campus.
-It is the fourth MAST school to open, after MAST Academy, MAST Medical @ Homestead, and José Martí MAST.
+The school is located in North Miami, Florida, on Florida International University (FIU)'s Biscayne Bay Campus.
+It is the fourth MAST school to open, after MAST Academy (in Virginia Key), MAST Medical (in Homestead), and José Martí MAST (in Hialeah).

-In 2013, it was claimed that opening the school would depend on funding from the community.
+In 2013, it was reported that opening the school would depend on funding from the community.
 On August 19, 2013, MAST@FIU opened.

 The school takes advantage of its location on the bay, similar to the Virginia Key MAST Academy.
-MAST@FIU claims that it offers the advanced studies of a public magnet, while shifting the setting to a university atmosphere for Dual Enrollment(DE) classes at FIU.
+MAST@FIU offers the studies of a public magnet, while shifting the setting to a university atmosphere for dual enrollment classes at FIU.